 Planning is crucial in most things we do if we want to be successful; oddly, however, whether doing technical, scientific, or business writing, many writers never take the time to plan their documents, either in terms of what they want to accomplish or how they should appeal to their readers.
-Instead, they write believing that that the first draft, with just a bit of tweaking and reorganization, will somehow become the final draft or, worse, that the first draft is the final draft.
+Instead, they write believing that that the first draft, with just a bit of tweaking and reorganization, will somehow become the final draft or, worse, that the first draft

 - What information the reader needs and why